 Travelers and volunteers would do usual farm chores, such as planting, seeding, weeding, irrigating, harvesting.
 They would also have the chance to learn and help in some development projects that we are having at the site such as building a chicken coop, pond, Earthship, harvesting station, beekeeping, and other projects.

-Stay in the farm in a shed. (no electricity at the farm)
+Stay in the farm in a shed. (electricity starting from December 2021)

 possibility to camp as well.